Frequently asked questions

 What is SMART?

-SMART represents the ability to launch a third-party application within the EMR framework using OAuth2 while passing contextual data so the third-party application can launch in patient and user context.
+SMART represents the ability to launch a third-party application within the EHR framework using OAuth2 while passing contextual data so the third-party application can launch in patient and user context.
 The SMART platform is composed of open standards, open source tools for developers building apps and a publicly accessible app gallery.
-Applications built using SMART will typically require data integration with an EMR which is where the SMART on FHIR concept exists.
+Applications built using SMART will typically require data integration with an EHR which is where the SMART on FHIR concept exists.
 FHIR, which are a set of API resources, is the data acquisition portion of third-party integration while utilizing SMART for the application launch and authentication framework.

 What is Emissary?